NeptuneMagicSauce/CatPi/README.md

 # TODO

-- bug B: sometimes dispense zero or very little detect it and dispense again

 - to validate, test this exploit: eat right away isn't it detected as a mechanical issue and doesn't it repeat the dispense?

-- if screen is sleeping and app is not active -> can not go out of fullscreen

 - needs detailed logs, last 6 events is not enough